BaraaAlJorf/Jetbot_Linefollowing/README.md

 The JetBot is an open-source AI robot platform based on the NVIDIA Jetson Nano that is designed to be easy to build, assemble, and use.
 Here are the steps to build and set up a JetBot:

-1.Obtain the necessary hardware components: You will need a Jetson Nano Developer Kit which comes with a camera, motors, wheels, battery, and other necessary components
+1. Obtain the necessary hardware components: You will need a Jetson Nano Developer Kit which comes with a camera, motors, wheels, battery, and other necessary components

-2.Follow the steps on https://jetbot.org/master/index.html to setup the appropriate OS on your Jetbot
+2. Follow the steps on https://jetbot.org/master/index.html to setup the appropriate OS on your Jetbot

 ### Installation